 What to look for in a great social media management tool?

 The choice of social media management tool for your business will depend on your business’ social media needs.
-So, evaluate how you currently use these platforms and think about the features that would be most useful to strengthen your social media marketing strategies.
+So, evaluate how you currently use these platforms and think about the features that would be most useful to strengthen your.
 Here are some specifics to consider.

 - Supports your social media accounts: Some social media management tools support a variety of platforms.
 Others include just a few.
 Make a list of all the platforms you currently use.
 Then, make sure whatever management platform you choose supports all of those sites and/or apps.